Blue and Gold Macaw vs Bourke's Parakeet: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Blue and Gold Macaw and Bourke's Parakeet.
 Blue and Gold Macaw requires moderate levels of exercise and engagement, while Bourke's Parakeet needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 Blue and Gold Macaw owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Bourke's Parakeet.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Blue and Gold Macaw and Bourke's Parakeet.
 Blue and Gold Macaw has moderate grooming needs, while Bourke's Parakeet requires moderate maintenance.
 Professional grooming costs reflect these differences: Blue and Gold Macaw owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Bourke's Parakeet.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners